 “This vinyl contains a field recording of me, in silence, standing in front to the microphones.
 This is the sound of the intimacy between my recorder and me, which is repeated many times in my recordings.”

 Side A – Original raw recording published in only one copy transparent 12” vinyl (2009)

 Side B – 10th Anniversary vinyl reissue with a new recording and mastered by Francisco López (2019)

 This sound work is made only from silences extracted from speeches and conversations by and with the artist Christiane Löhr during her workshop at the Complutense University of Madrid in 2008.
 The recordings were made secretly to document the workshop, but only silences remained.

 This piece was exhibited after as a sound installation (2008) in the collective exhibition at Fine Arts University – UCM, Madrid (Spain)

 Many thanks to Christiane Löhr.

 This work was created during the workshop "The World as Instrument" by Francisco López in La Casa Encendida in Madrid, Spain (2007).
 Each track belongs to each participant.
 The source of the sounds is digital feedback, called as "No Input Mixing Board Digital" (NIMBD).
 Every track is just a little variation from the same feedback set-up or patch.
 14 tracks of 1 minute and 11 seconds each one.
-One copy of blue sky color mini-cd (2007)
+One copy of blue sky color mini-cd (2007).
+Not for sale!.